UdaikaranSingh/recordLinkage/reports/checkpoint1.md

 These graphs we defined will need an efficient physical storage solution as well, as matrices of 5 million by 5 million rows are unlikely to be easily manipulated in matrix multiplication for creating metapaths later down the line.
 We can store matrices created in intermediate files like csv files, but we will still need to deal with the physical limitations of computing large matrix operations.
 As such, we will be working on ways to scale down these graphs and hence their adjacency matrices moving forward.

+With the artificial dataset, our graphs will be defined based on the parameters we pass in.
+We will store the graphs in adjacency matrices, but these matrices will be defined based on the artificial dataset we choose to generate.
+It's worth noting that we will likely work on this generated dataset first in order to test our heterogenous graph structures and project pipeline before scaling up to the medical record dataset.

 ### Works Cited: